DaviidSantos/DaviidSantos/README.md

 I like basketball, animals, anime and coding 🖥️

-I'm currently improving my technical skills, studyng Java, Spring Boot and JUnit
+I'm currently improving my technical skills, studying Java, Spring Boot and JUnit

 I'm also interested in Go and functional programming, especially OCaml.